skyformat99/RioSockets/README.md

 `void (*RioCallback)(RioSocket, const RioAddress*, const uint8_t*, int, RioType)` invoked when a message was received or when send operation was failed with the appropriate data.

 ### Functions
-`riosockets_initialize(void)` initializes the native library.
+`riosockets_initialize(void)` initializes the library.
 Should be called before starting the work.
 Returns status with a result.

-`riosockets_deinitialize(void)` deinitializes the native library.
+`riosockets_deinitialize(void)` deinitializes the library.
 Should be called after the work is done.

 `riosockets_create(int maxBufferLength, int sendBufferSize, int receiveBufferSize, RioCallback callback, RioError* error)` creates a new socket with a specified size of buffers for sending and receiving.
 Returns the `RioSocket` handle at success or writes an error.
 The max buffer length indicates a maximal possible length of a payload per message.
 The send and receive buffer size indicate the maximal size of ring buffers that sliced for payloads.